Lessons Learned

 Making Data Visual

-The teaching of information, visual and design literacies across the curriculum is a task many of us are undertaking.
-One interesting possibility to teach all three together would be to look at the world financial crisis by having our students research the validity of the numbers being shared in the media, challenge them to visually represent the data and to then task them to communicate the information in a well-designed presentation.
-The folks at Flowing Data offer several examples of such an effort in their 27 Visualizations and Infographics to Understand the Financial Crisis post.
-While one cannot be sure about the validity of the numbers presented in the 27 infographics, they do offer a wonderful opportunity to engage students to think about data, cause & effect and the power of visuals to get a message across.
+The teaching of informationvisual, and design literacies across the curriculum is a task many of us are undertaking.
+One exciting possibility to teach all three together would be to look at the world financial crisis by having our students research the validity of the numbers being shared in the media, challenge them to represent the data visually, and then ask them to communicate the information in a well-designed presentation.

 Images Over Text in Presentations

-I recently listened to the Teachers Teaching Teachers webcast #110 which focused on teaching students good presentation skills.
-Joyce Valenza pointed to their efforts to get students to think about their message and the importance of using images over text whether one uses Powerpoint/Keynote, video, PhotoStory, etc.
+I recently listened to the Teachers Teaching Teachers webcast #110, which focused on teaching students good presentation skills.
+Joyce Valenza pointed to their efforts to get students to think about their message and the importance of using images over text, whether one uses Powerpoint/Keynote, video, PhotoStory, etc.

-This reminded me of an exercise that our 7th grade students did this past year.
+This reminded me of an exercise that our 7th-grade students did this past year.
 They were prompted to choose an emotion to then use images and music to express.
 They could use any digital delivery tool as the focus would be on the message and the audience understanding the depicted emotion.
 The students used GarageBand to create their own music and ArtRage to draw the final slide that named the emotion.

 Note: Also posted at U Tech Tips